TracSystems/tapify-specs/README.md

 Each deployment must contain a "prv" field with the inscription id 'c14d3de97cecc573d86592240ef38bf5ba298c8c2eaf68e17b99dbbeedbab7e4i0'.
 This inscription id represents a system privilege-authority that - once enabled - will allow for minting of the deployed BRC-20 tickers as of the privilege-authority specs above.

-Once the authority enabled minting, the BRC-20 tickers will be available for transfers (internal/external) like any other tokens as of the TAP Protocol specs.
+Once the authority enabled minting, the BRC-20 tickers will be available for transfers (internal/external) like any other tokens as of the Tapify specs.

 #### Bitmap

-The TAP Protocol indexer must properly index Bitmap as of the original specs, without cursed support.
+The Tapify indexer must properly index Bitmap as of the original specs, without cursed support.

 #### DMT (Digital Matter Theory) Tokens

-TAP Protocol supports elements field 4 (block height), 10 (nonce) and 11 (bits) as of the DMT specs located at https://digital-matter-theory.gitbook.io/digital-matter-theory/introduction/digital-matter-theory
+Tapify supports elements field 4 (block height), 10 (nonce) and 11 (bits) as of the DMT specs located at https://digital-matter-theory.gitbook.io/digital-matter-theory/introduction/digital-matter-theory

-This includes the functions "dmt-deploy" and "dmt-mint" and work according to the DMT specs within the TAP Protocol.
+This includes the functions "dmt-deploy" and "dmt-mint" and work according to the DMT specs within Tapify.

 From Bitcoin block 861,576 onwards, Blockdrops for DMT UNats and Bitmaps are supported.

 #### Outlook

-This document and the tracking for the TAP protocol will be continuously worked on and updated.
+This document and the tracking for the Tapify will be continuously worked on and updated.
 Feel free to join the Discord if you have questions: https://discord.gg/sPyYDa5q6P